rstudio/renv/tests/testthat/_snaps/status.md

       . <- status()
     Output
       The lockfile was generated with R 1.0.0, but you're using R <r-version>.

       See ?renv::status() for advice on resolving these issues.

+# status() notifies user if packages are missing and inconsistent

+    Code
+      . <- status()
+    Output
+      The following package(s) are used in this project, but are not installed:
+      - breakfast

+      The following package(s) are out of sync [lockfile != library]:

+      # CRAN ---
+      - bread   [1.0.0 != 0.1.0]

+      See ?renv::status() for advice on resolving these issues.